BE PREPARED

 Unfortunately, this scenario is playing itself out over and over again across the country.
 Troops returning from the military, aspiring to work in law enforcement positions, are finding that instead of their military experience being viewed as a positive asset, they are deemed “psychologically broken.”

 While there are certainly a number of troops who develop war-related PTSD, the vast majority of people do not.
-And although many troops return from war experiencing traumatic stress reactions, normal responses to abnormal events, all of our troops will not live their lives with significant distress and impairment of functioning—with a traumatic stress disorder.
+And although many troops return from war experiencing traumatic stress reactions, normal responses to abnormal events, not all of our troops will live their lives with significant distress and impairment of functioning with a traumatic stress disorder.